Birth Doula Training &Careers

 Have you wanted to follow your passion for doula work?
 Do you want to explore what it is like to be a birth doula?
 Want to work with a dynamic, established doula service?

-Facilitated by experienced doula and trainer, Cory DeMaio, candidates will be led and guided in two comprehensive Saturday workshops, as well as a week of intense and exciting learning, on your private, dedicated training online page.
-Not prerecorded but in real time, Cory will guide each doula-in-training, through exercises, role play, classroom studies, reading, and more!
+Facilitated by an experienced doula and trainer, candidates will be led and guided in comprehensive workshops.
+Not prerecorded but in real time candidates will be guided, through exercises, role play, classroom studies, reading, and more!

 Let Birth Partners be part of your journey!